AdamDemirel/adamdemirel.com/content/happiness.md

 - Participating in a **group sport** can contribute to the self esteem benefits that result as a part of **identifying with a group** (http://www.sciencedirect.com/science/article/pii/S0167487012000402), as well as providing feedback for exercise. / see "anomie"
 – There is a correlation between being poor and unhappiness ( http://link.springer.com/article/10.1023/A:1021381616824).
 But not being rich and happiness.
 Well-being rises steeply from dire poverty to income of about 20k pa, and then from there to 50k pa there is a slow trend upwards, followed by the rise slowning beyond 50k pa. (http://www.mysmu.edu/faculty/williamtov/pubs/2009_DienerKahnemanEtAl.pdf)
 Happiness produced is 70k

----
-### purpose of thoughts
-- memory -> then emotional response
-- affective forecast /prediction / visualisation -> emotional response
-in comparison to environmental triggers/cues -> self talk -> emotional response

-emotional response -> behavioral response (or extinguishment of) -> feedback loop into A -- this whole model has a biological substrate,
--- emotional responses may be rewarding or punishing -- a might operate subconsciously

-Your behaviours of what rewards you seek and punishes avoid, are not based on some complex forms of reasoning and analysis, but mere intuition shortly preceding each behaviour in time.